 The Importance of Reading Labels

-When shopping for CBD oil, it’s of the utmost importance to read labels carefully so that you know exactly what you’re getting.
+When shopping for CBD products, it’s of the utmost importance to read labels carefully so that you know exactly what you’re getting.
 A company with a high degree of transparency is key in helping you determine what is actually in the product you’re considering.
-Not only should their labels clearly indicate the type of CBD oil (full spectrum or isolate), and clearly state how much active CBD is in a dose, but they should also offer easy access to the results of 3rd-party lab testing.
+Not only should their labels clearly indicate how the CBD was sourced (full spectrum hemp extract or isolate) and clearly state how much active CBD is in a dose, but they should also offer easy access to the results of 3rd-party lab testing.